 If tests indicate that your testosterone levels are low, further testing can ascertain whether the cause is a testicular disorder or a pituitary anomaly.
 These studies could include the following:

-Male hypogonadism is commonly treated with testosterone replacement therapy in order to restore testosterone levels back to normal.
+Male hypogonadism is commonly treated with testosterone replacement therapy in order to restore & increase testosterone levels back to normal.
 Testosterone can assist in combating male hypogonadism symptoms.
 This includes decreased sexual desire, decreased energy, reduced facial and body hair, and a decrease in muscle mass and bone density.
-TTT can be administered by injections into the muscle at regular intervals, or rub clear gel containing testosterone, or using a skin patch containing testosterone on your body at night time.
+TRT can be administered by injections of testosterone & another male hormone called Dihydrotestosterone into the muscle at regular intervals, or rub clear gel containing testosterone, or using a skin patch containing testosterone on your body at night time.

 The perks of testosterone replacement for older men with low testosterone and symptoms and signs of hypogonadism due to ageing are less evident.